dsidavis/data_cleaning_w_r/sfHousing.md

 		  + Get first year
 		  + If corresponding last year is NA, then use the end of range.
 		  + Final pattern is "find 4 digit number of form 19.. or 20.. and remove all other text" - not guaranteed to work .
-Context specific.
+Context specific
+   + Country followed by :

  For what we cannot fix and even those for which we are 90% certain, we need to verify with owners/creators of data.